aaronjacobs-chelt/SmartSense/CONTRIBUTING.md

 # Contributing to SmartSense

 First off, thank you for considering contributing to SmartSense!
-It's people like you that make SmartSense such a great tool.
-We welcome contributions from everyone, whether it's a bug report, feature suggestion, code improvement, or documentation enhancement.
+Its people like you that make SmartSense such a great tool.
+We welcome contributions from everyone, whether its a bug report, feature suggestion, code improvement, or documentation enhancement.

 This document provides guidelines and instructions for contributing to the SmartSense project.
 Following these guidelines helps maintain code quality and streamlines the contribution process.